-Students travel back in time to 19th century Japan in order to take on the role of advisors to the Tokugawa shogunate.
-As advisors, students must synthesize primary readings on social and political unrest to propose reforms that could prevent the regime from collapsing.
+Students travel back in time to 19th-century Japan, assuming the roles of advisors to the Tokugawa shogunate.
+They must synthesize primary readings on social and political unrest to propose reforms that could prevent the regime from collapsing.

-- Synthesize information from primary sources
+- Synthesize information from primary sources.

 Students turned in their response to the teacher prior to class.

 Procedure - During Class: Based on students’ response papers, the instructor groups students together based on similar themes.
 For example, one year, she grouped students based on moral issues, foreign threats, and famine/inequality.
 Students then spent the next 15 minutes discussing in their group to consolidate their ideas into one coherent recommendation.
 Then, each group has the opportunity to present its plan to the class and instructor, who plays the role of the Tokugawa shogun.
 Lastly, they debate the proposed plans.